Next Sunday’s RE Classes

-- www.uuworld.org/hashtag/parentingblog is written by Michelle Richards.
+- https://www.uuworld.org/hashtag/parentingblog is written by Michelle Richards.
+There are insightful articles on many aspects of UU parenting.
 Michelle is also author of a wonderful book: Tending the Flame: The Art of Unitarian Universalist Parenting.

 - Parents as Spiritual Guides is a 6 lesson workshop for parents and caregivers.
 You can have access to all of the lessons in a pdf at http://www.uua.org/sites/live-new.uua.org/files/documents/lfd/tapestry/parents_spiritual_guides.pdf